 The heavy man in the red shirt spoke again, "Yeah, don't worry, somebody will do something."

 The coffee shop fell silent again and stayed that way after Mary Lou had the last word.
-"Anyway, wasn't those kids from down in L.A.?"
+"Anyway, what does it matter? wasn't those kids from down in L.A.?"

 -------------------------------------------- r.w. -----------------------------------------